Asia's oil refiners rush to deal with U.S.-China trade war, looming Iran sanctions

 Amid the turmoil, some in the region spot opportunity.

-“If China retaliates with tariffs on U.S. crude, that could improve South Korea’s terms of buying U.S. crude...because the U.S. would need a market to sell to,” said Lee Dal-seok at the Korea Energy Economic Institute.
+“If China retaliates with tariffs on U.S. crude, that could improve South Korea’s terms of buying U.S. crude...because the U.S. would need a market to sell to,” said the KEEI’s Lee.

 Highlighting that issue, JTD Energy’s Driscoll said U.S. oil sellers were “already discounting” their crude.